koka-lang/koka/doc/spec/getstarted.kk.md

 [Libraries][libraries]{.learn}
 {text-align:left;}

+~ smaller { font-size:smaller; }
-Note: &koka; v2 is a research language that is currently under heavy development.
+Note: &koka; v2 is a research language that is currently under development and not ready for production use.
 Nevertheless, the language is stable and the compiler implements the full specification.
 The main things lacking at the moment are libraries, package management, and deep IDE integration.

+[INCLUDE=news.mdk]

+~

 [langspec]: https://koka-lang.github.io/koka/doc/kokaspec.html  {target='_top'}
 [libraries]: https://koka-lang.github.io/koka/doc/toc.html {target='_top'}